Pocket Nightmare by Max Maven

 Key features

-Combines mentalism with a visual vanish for a strong impact
+Combines mentalism with a visual vanish for high impact

 Pros